Research in your postgraduate degree

 Working with your supervisor

-The responsibility for the research, writing, and submission of your dissertation or thesis is yours, however your supervisor will help you determine your topic and methodologies and will read your work and comment on drafts.
+The responsibility for the research, writing, and submission of your research component is yours, however your supervisor will help you determine your topic and methodologies and will read your work and comment on drafts.

 Students and supervisors will likely have different expectations of supervision, so it is important to discuss these early on and make agreements for how you will work together.